 Sugar, fructose, citric acid, contains less than 2% of ascorbic acid (vitamin C), natural flavor, soy lecithin, maltodextrin, sodium acid pyrophosphate, sodium citrate, magnesium oxide, calcium fumarate, artificial color, yellow 5 lake, tocopherol (preserves freshness).

 Wow.
-That’s a lot of ingredients considering you can make delicious, healthy homemade lemonade with just lemons, water, and a bit of sweetener!!
+That’s a lot of ingredients considering you can make the best homemade lemonade recipe with just lemons, water, and a bit of sweetener!

-I don’t know what it is about the summer heat, but it makes me crave something to drink that ISN’T water.
+- Hydration variety.
+I don’t know what it is about the summer heat, but it makes me crave something to drink that isn’t just water.

-This perfect lemonade is intentionally sweetened with the bare minimum of honey.
+- Perfectly sweet without going overboard.
+This best lemonade recipe is intentionally sweetened with the bare minimum of honey.

 HEALTHY HOMEMADE LEMONADE INGREDIENTS